PartialVolume/shredos.x86_64/README.md

 ## Nwipe's erasure methods

 * Fill With Zeros       - Fills the device with zeros (0x00).
 * Fill With Ones        - Fills the device with ones (0xFF).
-* RCMP TSSIT OPS-II  - Royal Canadian Mounted Police Technical Security Standard, OPS-II
+* RCMP TSSIT OPS-II     - Royal Canadian Mounted Police Technical Security Standard, OPS-II.
-* DoD Short          - The American Department of Defense 5220.22-M short 3 pass wipe (passes 1, 2 & 7).
+* DoD 5220.22-M (Short) - U.S. Department of Defense 5220.22-M short 3-pass wipe (passes 1, 2 & 7).
-* DoD 5220.22M       - The American Department of Defense 5220.22-M full 7 pass wipe.
+* DoD 5220.22-M (Full)  - U.S. Department of Defense 5220.22-M full 7-pass wipe.
 * Gutmann Wipe          - Peter Gutmann's method (Secure Deletion of Data from Magnetic and Solid-State Memory).
 * PRNG Stream           - Fills the device with a stream from the PRNG.
 * Verify Zeros          - This method only reads the device and checks that it is filled with zeros (0x00).
 * Verify Ones           - This method only reads the device and checks that it is filled with ones (0xFF).
-* HMG IS5 enhanced   - Secure Sanitisation of Protectively Marked Information or Sensitive Information
+* HMG IS5 enhanced      - UK HMG IS5 (Enhanced) sanitisation method for protectively marked information or sensitive information.
+* Schneier Wipe         - Bruce Schneier's 7-pass mixed–pattern algorithm.
+* BMB21-2019            - Chinese State Secrets Bureau BMB21-2019 technical requirement for data sanitisation.

 Nwipe also includes the following pseudo random number generators:

+* SplitMix64 (from v2025.11_30_x86-64_0.41)
+* ChaCha20 (CSPRNG) (from v2025.11_30_x86-64_0.41)
+* AES-256-CTR (CSPRNG) (from v2025.11_28_x86-64_0.40)
+* XORoshiro-256 (from v2024.02.2_26.0_x86-64_0.37)
+* Additive Lagged Fibonacci Generator (from v2024.02.2_26.0_x86-64_0.37)
+* ISAAC-64 (CSPRNG) (isaac64.c)
+* ISAAC (CSPRNG) (rand.c 20010626)
 * Mersenne Twister (mt19937ar-cok)
-* ISAAC (rand.c 20010626)
-* ISAAC-64 (isaac64.c)
-* Lagged Fibonacci (from v2024.02.2_26.0_x86-64_0.37)
-* XORoshiro-256 (from v2024.02.2_26.0_x86-64_0.37)

 ## Obtaining and writing ShredOS to a USB flash drive, the easy way!